dsktschy/viewport-extra/docs/en/migration-from-v1.md

 |     `viewport-extra/immediate/extended` |                        ✔                        |        ✔         |                -                |
 | `viewport-extra/immediate/extended/es5` |                        ✔                        |        ✔         |               ✔                |

 You can use `import()` syntax.
-The build with the module specifier `viewport-extra` is the smallest and ideal.
+The build with the module specifier `viewport-extra` is the lightest and ideal.

 ```js
 import("viewport-extra")
 ```

-If you need to ensure compatibility with environments that do not support ES2021 syntax and features in the Widely Available stage of the [Web Platform Baseline](https://web.dev/baseline) as of the release of Viewport Extra v3.0.0, a build that includes `es5` in the module specifier is required.
+If you need to ensure compatibility with environments that do not support ES2015+, a build that includes `es5` in the module specifier is required.

 ```js
 import("viewport-extra/es5")